 - Christianity as a global living faith, its diverse traditions, and the continuing influence it has on Britain's cultural heritage and society today.
 Our curriculum draws attention to the academy's liturgical calendar and the acts of collective worship students observe during their time at the academy.
-50% of our time is spent studying Christianity - a wide range of non-Christian religious beliefs and practices and non-religious worldviews including Islam, Judaism, Sikhism, Buddhism, Hinduism, and Humanism - ethical and social issues and how these relate to them, others, and the world in which we live.
+50% of our time is spent studying Christianity - A wide range of non-Christian religious beliefs and practices and non-religious worldviews including Islam, Judaism, Sikhism, Buddhism, Hinduism, and Humanism - Ethical and social issues and how these relate to them, others, and the world in which we live.

 Because RS is not a subject with a single academic lineage, students experience the subject from the perspective of theology, anthropology, ethics, philosophy, and social history as well as religious.
-What this means for our students is they have the chance to embody disciplinary knowledge across a broad curriculum.
+This means our students have the chance to embody disciplinary knowledge across our broad curriculum to deepen their understanding.

-To deepen their understanding of this subject, the RS curriculum has been mapped across our whole curriculum.
 Inter-disciplinary links reinforce key concepts and aid retention.